KyleYoung1997/DNNorDermatologist/README.md

  * This repository contains all necessary code to replicate the experiments in Deep Neural Networks or Dermatologists?: http://arxiv.org/abs/1908.06612.
  * We suggest to start with train_and_test_set_creation.ipynb.
  * Then train a suite of models using the DataSplit_HpSearch.py file.
- * Then produce Kernel SHAP and GradCAM explanations: ".
+ * Then produce Kernel SHAP and GradCAM explanations: "Shap_GradCAM_Notebooks".
  * Sanity check code is contained in "Model_Sensitivity_Experiments"	and "Randomised_layer_experiments"